MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+Global event:

+**Window:** A global variable provided by the browser.
+It provides a lot of interesting things related to the browser window.
+It's a representation of it.
+It also contains all of the other browser globals.
+It contains a lot of properties like

+* .innerWidth = width of browser window.
+* .innerHeight = height of browser window.

+"document" is a shorthand for "window.document".

+We often attach events on window if we want a global event, meaning we can't or don't want to attach the event to any of the elements on the page.

+**Substring:** A method to get part of a string.

+* .substring(start, end)

+It takes two number arguments.
+The first is start, and the second (optional) is where you want it to end.
+Remember that it return the data between the numbers, so it does not include the ones we specify.

 **Location** A global object provided by the browser.
 It contains different properties and the "assign" method.
 It functions much like the "href" in the anchor tag.
 It takes one argument, a string, which is a link.

 * location.assign('link')